mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Package is designed to replace up to five crewmembers aboard a craft carrying out simple tasks such as surface- to-orbit shuttling, sensor flybys and cargo transfers.
-The simplest of these is sometimes termed a ‘Standard Shuttle’ package and is quite adequate for routine work but requires an operator to assume manual control for complex tasks.
+The simplest of these is sometimes termed a 'Standard Shuttle' package and is quite adequate for routine work but requires an operator to assume manual control for complex tasks.
 More advanced packages are capable of dealing with problems like wind shear or using optimal